Comedy & Cuisine 2023

 Dining, Sharing, Laughing, Bidding, Buying!

-6:00 pm: hors d’oeuvres and music
+6:00 pm hors d’oeuvres

-7:00 pm bidding ends for the silent auction
+7:00 pm Silent Auction online bidding ends

 What Has the Event Help Fund?